 The goatskin leather palms are far more durable than the OR Arete's sythetic leather.
 We thought they did a great job in the field, and didn't show any wear and tear after 2 months of testing.

 Since the Outdoor Research Southback does not come with a removable liner, it is difficult to regulate the temperature of your hands during extensive activity.
 As a result, the best application for the Southback glove is for a day riding the lifts at your favorite ski hill when you want a warm and protective glove.
 You'll find other winter activities like building snow forts, skating, or just going for a walk in a snow-laden aspen forest are a perfect function for this glove.

-At a screaming deal of $85, the Outdoor Research Southback is a great glove for any day on the hill.
+The Outdoor Research Southback is a great glove for any day on the hill.
 It almost won our Best Buy award for its great price, fantastic features, and notable warmth.
 If you are looking for a glove that would work better ice-climbing, ski touring, or snowshoeing, we would encourage you to look toward the Best Buy Award winner, the Outdoor Research Arete, which is more breathable, more dexterous and has a removable liner.
-Plus it is only $89!
 The only downside is that it is not as durable or warm.

 This is a warm glove that will keep your hands happy to 0F.
 It is a perfect match if you need to keep stay warm while on the ski lifts or while charging down double blacks at your favorite ski hill.
 With its sleek fit and design, you are not giving up fashion for function either!

 The Southbacks are a great alternative to the OR Arete if you are looking for something specific to the resort, for a great price, and with more warmth and durability.